Nandana Aswathi: Personal life

-She hails from Thiruvannur, Kozhikode.
-She married actor Manoj Bharathiraja, son of Tamil director P Bharathiraja, on 19 November 2006.
+A native of Kozhikode, she married actor Manoj Bharathiraja, son of Tamil director Bharathiraja, on 19 November 2006.
 He was her co-star in the film Saadhuriyan.
-She retired from film industry after marriage.
+Although she only married Manoj in 2006, she was credited as Nandana Kumar in ABCD in 2005.
+She retired from the film industry after marriage.
 They have two daughters, Arthika and Mathivadani.
-Malayalam actress Anjali Nair is her first cousin.
+Her husband died of a heart attack on 25 March 2025.